China, HK stocks rise after Trump says conversation with Xi ‘friendly’

 SHANGHAI: China and Hong Kong stocks rose on Friday, buoyed by US President Donald Trump’s comments that his recent conversation with Chinese counterpart Xi Jinping was “friendly”, and that he could reach a trade deal with China.

-China’s blue-chip CSI300 Index jumped 1% by the lunch break, while the Shanghai Composite Index gained 0.7%.
+China’s blue-chip CSI300 Index closed up 0.8%, while the Shanghai Composite Index gained 0.7%.
 Hong Kong’s benchmark Hang Seng, which is more sensitive to geopolitical tides, jumped 1.9%.

 Trump said in an interview with Fox News aired on Thursday that “it was a good, friendly conversation” with Xi, and that he would rather not use tariffs against China.

-The fact that Trump did not impose tariffs immediately after taking office, as promised, had triggered a relief rally in China stocks early this week and his latest suggestion that tariffs on the country could be avoided further eased investor anxiety.
+The fact that Trump did not impose tariffs immediately after taking office, as promised, had triggered a relief rally in China stocks early this week, and his latest suggestion that tariffs could be avoided further eased investor anxiety.

 Sentiment was also upbeat after Chinese regulators told insurers and mutual funds to buy more stocks.
 Hwabao Securities estimates the plan could bring roughly 1 trillion yuan worth of long-term money into Chinese stocks each year.